lucawrabetz/opti-face/docs/FAQ.md

 - **Justification**: This design ensures flexibility and usability while maintaining the robustness and cross-language capabilities provided by protobufs.
 It separates concerns by distinguishing between configuration, data structuring, and functional interfacing.
 - **Potential Revisions**: Consider whether:
     - **Integration Tightness**: Could the layers be more tightly integrated?
-For instance, could the Python wrappers generate PB objects directly, skipping the PB wrapper functions?
-    - **Abstraction Level**: Is there an intermediate layer that could be removed or combined?
-Perhaps the PB wrapper functions could be part of the Python wrappers, making them more directly responsible for generating their PB counterparts.
+See the [discussion](https://github.com/lucawrabetz/opti-face/discussions/13) on this topic for more details (or if you have any comments).

 ### Conclusion